adil-hussain-84/android-runtime-permission-experiments/app2/README.md

 ## A word of caution

-Take care to clear the custom "user has acknowledged the request permission rationale" boolean in the scenario where the user grants the permission to the app after seeing the "request permission rationale" popup.
+Take care to clear the custom "user has acknowledged the request permission rationale" boolean in the scenario where the user grants the permission to your app after seeing the "request permission rationale" popup.
-If you don't do this, you'll end up in a scenario – when the app is killed and restarted – where you're directing the user to the Settings app whilst you are in fact entitled to request permission from the user once more.
+If you don't do this, you'll end up in a scenario – when your app is killed and restarted – where you're directing the user to the Settings app whilst you are in fact entitled to request permission from the user once more.

 ## Limitation of this workaround